wsman217/XPlay/README.md

 The All-In-One Minecraft Plugin
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ATTENTION
-THIS PLUGIN IS VERY INCOMPLETE AND ONLY HAS ONE FEATURE CURRENTLY!
+THIS PLUGIN IS VERY INCOMPLETE AND ONLY HAS TWO FEATURES CURRENTLY!
 I WOULD NOT RECOMMEND DOWNLOADING!
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 What Is XPlay?